 We Help You Be You

-Loans: From mortgages and auto loans to home equity loans and lines of credit, we have the lending solutions to fuel your Standish ambitions.
+Loans: From mortgages and auto loans to home equity loans and lines of credit, we have the lending solutions to fuel your Brunswick adventures.

-Investment Services: Increase your wealth by utilizing expert guidance and a range of investment options that are tailored to your risk tolerance.
+Investment Services: Increase your wealth by utilizing expert guidance and a wide range of investment options.

-We're more than a bank.
-We're your Standish friend, your financial champion.
-Come chat with us, share your Standish dreams, and let's make them a reality, one step at a time.
+We're more than just a Brunswick bank.
+We're also your Brunswick friend, and your financial partner.
+Come chat with us, share your dreams, and let's navigate your Brunswick journey together.